 Females in Finance: High School Division

 The Females in Finance High School program helps high school students gain financial literacy!
-The High School division is split into branches, run by one to two brach leaders, where students are taught financial literacy and can compete in high school competitions such as KWHS and the NY Fed Challenge.
+The High School division is split into branches, run by one to two branch leaders, where students are taught financial literacy and the leadership and collaboration skills needed to succeed in the business world.
+Students can compete in high school competitions such as WWHS, the High School Fed Challenge, and the National Economics Challenge.
+In addition, students are provided with access to the Females in Finance community, including our network of branches nationwide as well as the Mentorship Program.
 Participants are taught from lessons custom tailored for a high school audience.

 The Options are Limitless!